segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 To integrate Segment with VWO FullStack:

 1. Initialize VWO FullStack SDK.
 Follow the steps for your server in VWO's [Quick Start Guide](https://developers.vwo.com/docs/quick-start-guide){:target="_blank"}.
-2. In order to track your visitors in VWO, you need to provide the user IDs of the visitors, which were used to track them in the VWO FullStack campaign.
-You need to pass that same User ID as `vwo_uuid` with all the calls.
-The `vwo_uuid` key must be included in *properties* for Track and Page API calls whereas it should be added in *traits* for Identify API calls.
+2. To track visitors in VWO, provide the user IDs of the visitors, which were used to track them in the VWO FullStack campaign.
+Pass that same User ID as `vwo_uuid` with all calls to Segment.
+Track and Page calls require the `vwo_uuid` in the *properties* object.
+For Identify calls, you can place `vwo_uuid` in the *traits* object..
 3. All the events triggered in Segment will be available under **UNREGISTERED EVENTS** section which can be accessed by navigating from the left navbar > **Data360 > Events**.

 ## Supported Segment Calls in VWO